Meet the research team…

 Siobhan is a member of the World Mental Health Survey Consortium, a Director of the Irish Association of Suicidology and an advisor to several organisations who provide services and interventions for mental health and suicide prevention.
 She sits on several national and international research committees.
 She has over 70 publications in peer-reviewed journals, including several ground breaking studies of mental health and suicidal behaviour in Northern Ireland.
 She is part of the World Mental Health Gender and Mental-Physical Comorbidity workgroups and led the world mental health paper linking mental illness with the subsequent development of cancer.

-Jana Ross joined the Veterans’ Health and Wellbeing research group as a Research associate in September 2016.
+Jana Ross joined the Veterans’ Health and Wellbeing Study research group in September 2016.
 She completed her BSc in Psychology at The University of Liverpool and her MSc in Foundations of Clinical Psychology at Bangor University.
-After that she worked as a Therapeutic care worker in Residential Community Care Ltd., supporting adults with learning disabilities and autism.
-Jana then completed her PhD, which focused on assessing the diagnostic criteria for Posttraumatic stress disorder (PTSD).
-She has published in a number of academic journals and her research interests are trauma and mental health, particularly PTSD.
+She then went on to work as a therapeutic care worker in a private social care company and a mental health hospital, supporting adults with learning disabilities, autism and mental health issues.
+Jana completed her PhD in Psychology at Ulster University, graduating in 2018.
+She has published in a number of academic journals and is interested in military psychology, trauma and mental health, particularly posttraumatic stress disorder.

 Martin joined the Veterans' Health and Well-Being Study in July 2016 enrolling in a PhD studentship aligned to the project.
 Martin formerly completed his BSc in Psychology at Ulster University, graduating in 2016.
 The title of Martin's PhD is "Design, Development, and Implementation of a Quantitative Psychological Well-Being Survey Among Military Veterans Living in Northern Ireland" and seeks to establish procedures for examining health and well-being among this group using quantitative and statistical methods.
 Martin's primary research interests are concerned with psychotraumatology, in particular the etiology of Complex PTSD, and the mental health outcomes of special occupational groups.